maddawg9838/To-do-List/Goals.md

-To enhance your task management program and analyze user productivity, you can consider using the following libraries:
+To enhance this task management program and analyze user productivity, these are the goals we are striving for, with libraries included.

 ### 1. **Pandas**
 - **Purpose**: A powerful data manipulation and analysis library.